Jyostnavya/dockerrepo/README.md

 For one image, we have a lot of containers which are running

 -p 5000:5000 --> Whenever we run a container, it is a part of internal network called Bridge by default all the containers run inside the bridge network
-Containers cannot be accessed unless the port is exposed, consider the scenario here 5000:5000, the container 5000(right side) is mapped to host port(left side) and option which enable us to do this is -p, short cut for --publish
+Containers cannot be accessed unless the port is exposed, consider the scenario here 5000:5000, the container port 5000(right side) is mapped to host port(left side) and option which enable us to do this is -p, short cut for --publish

 * MULTIPLE INSTANCES OF THE SAME APPLICATION RUNNING*